tony-albanese/ci-project-3/README.md

 which means those variable types are determined at run time.
 This can cause a lot of headaches for a developer as any misuse of types in calling a function will not be apparent until run time.
 With type declaration, one can specify what the types of variables are and then the IDE can help diagnose problems.
-(Since python is not compiled in the tranditional sense, misuse of types will not prevent code from running.)
+(Since python is not compiled in the traditional sense, misuse of types will not prevent code from running.)
 In addition, the IDE can also provide intellisense when it knows what the variable type is.
-For example, look at the following method declation:
+For example, look at the following method declaration:
 ```
 def calculate_enthalpy_change(data_frame: pandas.core.frame.DataFrame, reactants: list, products: list):
 ```
 This is saying that the first parameter is a DataFrame object and the next two parameters are lists.
-The IDE then provides code hints for the data_frame parameter etc that are appropriate for a DataFrame object.
+The IDE then provides code hints for the data_frame parameter etc. that are appropriate for a DataFrame object.

 Type annotation is a relatively new feature in Python development.